jlpteaching/ECS154B/lab1/lab1.md

 sbt> test
 ```

-If you try this before you implement your ALU control unit, you'll see something like the following.
+If you try this before you implement your ALU control unit, you'll see something like the following:

 ```
 sbt:dinocpu> test